Writing for the Web: 7 Tips for Successful Web Content

 - Headings: Headings break up text on your page.
 These headings also keep your page organized and help your audience understand the flow of your page.
 It also makes it easy for your readers to skim your page and get the information they need.

 - Font size and style: Your font must be big enough to make your content readable.
 You’ll want to start with a 16-point font and make it larger as needed.
 Choose a font that is clear and easy to read.
 If you want to succeed with writing website content, you must make your content easy to read.
 Creating readable content will help you continue to drive users to your page.

-5. Use the inverted pyramid method
+Writing for the web tip 5: Use the inverted pyramid method

 When you’re creating content and writing new pages, it’s essential that you share your most important information first.
 Your audience has a short attention span and may leave your site before reading all your content.